Author: Eliška Hosnedlová, IHP (Certified Integrative Health Practitioner and Femvie expert)

 - Excessive hair loss

-- Small skin growths on the neck or armpits
+- Small skin tags on the neck or armpits

-- Dark or thick skin patches on the back of the neck, in the armpits, and under the breasts
+- Dark or thick skin patches on the back of the neck, armpits, and under the breasts

-You can read about why androgens are actually unbalanced, what role metabolism plays, and which types of PCOS we distinguish in this article .
+You can read about why androgens are out of balance, the role of metabolism, and the types of PCOS we distinguish in this article.

 - Blood tests